karissa/gaze-collect/readme.md

 - also includes:
-  `read`: boolean. whether or not to read contents into the return object `valid`: function (filepath). returns true if filepath should be included. defauls to true
+  `read`: boolean. whether or not to read contents into the return object `valid`: function (filepath). returns true if filepath should be included. defauls to true `parse`: boolean. whether or not to parse file into json

 ### watcher.close()